-A consumer vulnerability policy defines what constitutes a consumer vulnerability and sets out how affected consumers can achieve a fair outcome.
+A Vulnerable Consumer Policy defines what constitutes a vulnerable consumer and sets out how these consumers can achieve a fair outcome.

 You should outline rules that ensure the policy is followed and updated, and provide regular training.
-The policy should outline how your business can improve and support all consumers, and what is expected from staff in helping to identify vulnerability to ensure every consumer gets a fair and positive experience.
+The policy should outline how your business can improve and support vulnerable consumers, and what is expected from all staff in helping to identify vulnerability to ensure every consumer gets a fair and positive experience.